-SARS-CoV-2 JN.1 mRNA is a single-stranded, 5’-capped messenger RNA (mRNA) produced using a cell-free in vitro transcription from the corresponding DNA templates, encoding the viral spike (S) protein of SARS-CoV-2 (JN.1).
+SARS-CoV-2 LP.8.1 mRNA is a single-stranded, 5’-capped messenger RNA (mRNA) produced using a cell-free in vitro transcription from the corresponding DNA templates, encoding the viral spike (S) protein of SARS-CoV-2 (LP.8.1).

 For the full list of excipients, see section 6.1.